fbsamples/workplace-platform-samples/SampleIntegrations/SampleBots/PHP/HelpdeskBot/README.md

 This example shows how to deploy a Helpdesk sample bot in your web server.
 [Information about the bot can be found here](https://www.workplace.com/resources/tech/integrations/helpdesk-bot).

 ## SETUP
 The instructions to set it up can be found [here](https://www.workplace.com/resources/tech/integrations/helpdesk-bot).
+Additional documentation to modify the bot using the Workplace Messaging APIs can be found in [this link](https://developers.facebook.com/docs/messenger-platform/send-messages).

 ### PARAMETERS
 Here are the details of the script parameters to be replaced: